NikhilJogesh/PreVaxa/README.md

 ## 📱 Responsive Design

-PreVaxa is fully responsive and optimized for:
+Prevexa is fully responsive and optimized for:
 - 📱 **Mobile devices** (320px and up)
 - 📟 **Tablets** (768px and up)
 - 💻 **Desktops** (1024px and up)